Dick Smith (businessman): Aboriginal reconciliation

-As chairman of the National Centenary of Federation Council (1996–2000), an appointment made by then Prime Minister John Howard, Smith advocated renaming 26 January, Australia Day (which commemorates the arrival of the first fleet of British settlers in 1788), as "First Fleet Day" in recognition of the fact it was not a day for celebration by all Australians.
+As chairman of the National Centenary of Federation Council (1996–2000), Smith advocated renaming 26 January, Australia Day (which commemorates the arrival of the first fleet of British settlers in 1788), as "First Fleet Day" in recognition of the fact it was not a day for celebration by all Australians.

+On 29 June 1998, Smith was one of the original Ambassadors for Reconciliation announced by the Council for Aboriginal Reconciliation, to promote reconciliation as a broad people's movement.

+On 10 October 2023, Smith was one of 25 Australians of the Year who signed an open letter supporting the Yes vote in the Indigenous Voice referendum.

 Population policy activism

 In August 2010, Smith announced he would be devoting himself to questions of global population, overpopulation, and alternatives to an endless economic growth economy.
-He produced and appeared in the feature-length documentary Dick Smith's Population Puzzle broadcast by public network the Australian Broadcasting Corporation, questioning the desirability of Australia's rapid population growth.
+He produced and appeared in the feature-length documentary Dick Smith's Population Puzzle.
 In the documentary, Smith called the campaign the most important thing he had ever done in his life.
-It was subsequently distributed on DVD.
-The same year, he established the production company Smith&Nasht with producer Simon Nasht.

-In August 2010, he announced the Wilberforce Award of A$1 million to any person under 30 who could attract his attention by advocating alternatives to population and consumption growth.

-In May 2011, Dick Smith published his book on the subject, Dick Smith's Population Crisis: The Dangers of Unsustainable Growth for Australia.
-In 2013, Smith&Nasht revisited the topic of overpopulation with the release of an hour-long documentary film called The Vasectomist.

 On 6 December 2016, Smith spoke in support of the One Nation party's policy of reducing immigration to historical levels of about 70,000 per annum whilst at the same time rejecting its leader Pauline Hanson's call for a Muslim ban.
-Smith described himself as pro-immigration but cautioned that the very high rates of immigration which began under Prime Minister John Howard would increase population beyond carrying capacity, causing high rates of unemployment and even greater wealth disparity, leading to discontent and, ultimately, violence.
+Smith described himself as pro-immigration but cautioned that the very high rates of immigration would increase population beyond carrying capacity.

-In September 2017, Smith was reported to have joined the Sustainable Australia party.
+In September 2017, Smith joined the Sustainable Australia party.

 The Dick Smith Party

-In March 2015, the media announced that Dick Smith had registered The Dick Smith Party, but would not be running as a candidate himself.
+In March 2015, Dick Smith registered The Dick Smith Party, but would not be running as a candidate himself.
 The party stated it intended to focus on the Senate and would run on a platform of curbing unnecessary regulation and population growth.
-Smith is opposed to Australia's "ridiculously huge" rates of immigration on grounds of environmental sustainability.
+Smith is opposed to Australia's large rates of immigration on grounds of environmental sustainability.